 Michael Kelly is one of the top trial lawyers in the country.
-He has litigated hundreds of high-profile cases nationally in both state and federal courts, including commercial and other civil disputes, shareholder suits, toxic torts, products liability, environmental, antitrust, Hatch Waxman and other intellectual property cases.
+He has litigated hundreds of high-profile cases nationally in both state and federal courts, including commercial and other civil disputes, shareholder suits, toxic torts, product liability, environmental, antitrust, Hatch Waxman and other intellectual property cases.
 He has brought more than 300 of these cases to trial and argued countless appeals, including over 20 cases before the Delaware Supreme Court.
 Mr. Kelly is a Fellow of the American College of Trial Lawyers.

 His most recent victory in the Delaware Chancery Court made new law.
 In Cigna v.
 Audax, Mr. Kelly brought suit on behalf of Cigna, a preferred Audax stockholder whose shares were extinguished by a merger that closed in February 2014, and secured a declaration permitting it to tender its shares and receive merger consideration without adopting conditions imposed by the buyer.
 Siding with Cigna, the Court held that these conditions were invalid and that substantial components of the Merger Agreement violated Delaware General Corporation Law.
 This decision has significant potential ramifications for future mergers under Delaware law.